-3. Relaxation of Acceleration Limit
+3. Relaxation of acceleration limit

-In order for the vehicle to provide adequate occupant protection in frontal crashes, portions of the vehicle bumper structure will have to be stiff enough to enable the vehicle to absorb a sufficient amount of the impact energy.
+115. In order for the vehicle to provide adequate occupant protection in frontal crashes, portions of the vehicle bumper structure will have to be stiff enough to enable the vehicle to absorb a sufficient amount of the impact energy.
 In addition, the bumper structure contains towing hooks and other devices.
-Because of these factors, certain portions of the bumper will not be able to meet the maximum lateral tibia acceleration limit of 170 g across the full length of the bumper.
-For feasibility reasons, this gtr allows manufacturers to nominate bumper test widths up to 264 mm in total where the acceleration measured at the upper end of the tibia shall not exceed 250 g.
+Because of these factors, certain portions of the bumper will not be able to meet the maximum lateral tibia acceleration limit of 170g across the full length of the bumper.
+For feasibility reasons, this gtr allows manufacturers to nominate bumper test widths up to 264 mm in total where the acceleration measured at the upper end of the tibia shall not exceed 250g.
 The relaxation zone of 264 mm corresponds to an area that is twice the width of the legform.

-(c) Upper Legform Test for High Bumpers
+(c) Upper legform test for high bumpers

-As discussed above, the informal group recognized that the lower leg impactor test would be inappropriate for vehicles whose bumpers strike the legs above knee level, but the group believed that vehicles with high bumpers should be subject to a test that would require the bumper to be more energy absorbing.
-For that reason, this gtr adopts an upper legform test for vehicles with a lower bumper height of more than 500 mm.
+116. As discussed above, the informal group recognized that the lower leg impactor test would be inappropriate for vehicles whose bumpers strike the legs above knee level, but the group believed that vehicles with high bumpers should be subject to a test that would require the bumper to be more energy absorbing.
+For that reason, the informal working group recommends an upper legform test for vehicles with a lower bumper height of more than 500 mm.

-Data provided in INF GR/PS/175 Rev.2 indicate that, in order to meet the proposed criteria for the upper legform test, energy absorbing foam will have to be added to the bumper; such modifications are expected to reduce the risk of fractures which also constitutes an important injury risk.
+117. Data provided in INF GR/PS/175 Rev.2 indicate that, in order to meet the proposed criteria for the upper legform test, energy absorbing foam will have to be added to the bumper; such modifications are expected to reduce the risk of fractures which also constitutes an important injury risk.